boroooo/boroooo.github.io/content/about/_index.md

         other_info: 'graduated with Outstanding Graduation Dissertation Award, supervised by Prof. Jisheng Zhang!'
 ---

 Hi, this is Rian Bao.
 I am a master’s student in Beijing Language and Culture University.
 My research interest lies in how defective speech is processed by human.
 To explore this topic, I studied the relationship between computational linguistics, second language (L2) speech, and psycholinguistic data.
-Recently, I adopted a mutual-information-based functional load model to quantify the L2 Chinese comprehensibility.
+Recently, I adopted a mutual-information-based functional load model to quantify the information loss of L2 Chinese speech.
+Then I explored the relation between information loss and comprehensibility.

-[1]: ahadsfsa.com